lambdaclass/concrete/ROADMAP.md

     Define a versioned canonical `CoreCertificateV1` and a small separate `concrete-cert` library/executable target.
-Enforce a dependency firewall: it may import the canonical artifact/schema decoder, hash/id layer, small semantic specification/judgment definitions, and checker theorems; it may not import Parser, Check, Elab, Mono, Lower, Report, CLI, project loader, the Phase 8.5 scheduler/cache, or producer verifier implementations.
-Publish its source/binary hash, import inventory, `partial`/unsafe/axiom inventory,
+Enforce a dependency firewall: it may import the canonical artifact/schema decoder, hash/id datatypes, **independent declarative specifications and shared data types**, and checker theorems; it may
+    not import Parser, Check, Elab, Mono, Lower, Report, CLI, project loader, the Phase 8.5 scheduler/cache, producer executable judgments such as `TypeJudgment`/Layout/fingerprint helpers, or producer verifier
+    implementations.
+Publish its
+    source/binary hash, import inventory, `partial`/unsafe/axiom inventory,
     rule-set version, and size so "small checker" remains measurable.